Adding multitrack stems

 How do I set syncpoints for a stem?

 You don’t.
 Stems use their “main” recording’s syncpoints, so there’s no need for stem-specific syncpoints.
 Our system expects that each stem is rhythmically aligned with the main recording.
-See “Requirements for stems” above.
+See “Uploading your own stems” above.